onlyquake/xonotic-wiki/Demo_Camera.md

 Advanced usage
 --------------

-For more advanced configuration variables look for the prefix camera\_ in the advanced settings menu: Settings-\>Misc-\>Advanced Settings…
+For more advanced configuration variables look for the prefix `camera_` in the advanced settings menu: Settings-\>Misc-\>Advanced Settings...